HongyiLuo/hongyiluo.github.io/_pages/about.md

 News
 ======
+- *Sept.
+2025*: Our paper, "Channel-Robust RF Fingerprint Identification for Multi-Antenna 5G User Equipment" has been accepted by IEEE Transactions on Information Forensics and Security.
 - *Aug.
 2025*: Our paper, “An Energy-Efficient Sleep-Mode Strategy for Multi-RIS Aided Cell-Free Massive MIMO” has been accepted by IEEE GLOBECOM’25.
 - *July 2025*: PhD student -> PhD candidate.
 <details><summary><b>Show more</b></summary>